The Inflation Reduction Act

 The legislation, sponsored by Senate President Dominick Ruggerio and Representative Deb Ruggiero, requires electricity companies to deliver an increasing amount of renewable energy every year until we hit 100% of Rhode Island’s electricity in 2033.
 This would make Rhode Island the first state in the country to hit this necessary benchmark in the path to net-zero emissions.

 The 100% Renewable Energy Standard is the most cost-effective way to reduce emissions in the short-term.
 And it will make sure electrified transportation and buildings are powered with green electricity.
 We’re proud to have been a leading voice to pass this legislation, and grateful to our many donors and members who supported us along the way.

 Phasing out gasoline

-On April 7th, the MA Senate produced a climate bill with provisions to end the sale of gas guzzlers, invest in greener public transit, incentivize driving an electric car, and build charging networks.
-We're excited to follow this bill to the signing, making it stronger along the way.
+Over the summer, Massachusetts passed a climate bill with provisions to end the sale of gas guzzlers, invest in greener public transit, incentivize driving an electric car, and build charging networks.
+Then, California banned the sale of new gas-powered cars starting in 2035, allowing other states to follow suit.

 Massachusetts can end gas-powered car sales too, and we'll be working on it.

 Blog: No New Gas Cars After 2035? (greenenergyconsumers.org)

 Blog: Transportation in the Massachusetts Clean Energy Climate Plan (greenenergyconsumers.org)

 Blog: What the MA Senate Climate Bill Says About Phasing Out Gasoline (greenenergyconsumers.org)